 First, there are some Webmentions that should not be shown, either because they are useless, or because they are duplicates. webmention.io now provides a way to remove mentions, and will evolve to add a block function.

 Also, I should group mentions by type.
-Likes, for example, can be take much less space in the page.
-Aaron Gustafson grouped mentions by type on his blog, but I’ld like to show them as facepiles, like Drew McLellan:
+Likes, for example, could take much less space in the page.
+Aaron Gustafson grouped mentions by type on his blog, but I'ld like to show them as facepiles, like Drew McLellan:

 I also have issues with some avatars that come directly from Twitter, and are really heavy.
 The new version of Aaron's Jekyll plugin will allow me to define my own template, and use Cloudinary to resize and optimize these images.
 I have yet to try it, because I'm still using the old single file version, while the new one is now a gem.

 Simple —yet really valuable— Webmentions as likes and reposts are now simple facepiles.
 They are the most abundant Webmentions, so it helps reduce the length of the page, and make the actual mentions more visible, most being replies on Twitter.

 Also, I'm now using my own templates for all these Webmentions, and I use Cloudinary to optimize all avatars (size, format and weight), and reduce the number of domains from where ressources for the page come.
 Also, default links to avatars that came from webmention.io where in fact soft redirects (302) to the actual URL on Twitter's servers, so there was an additional latency to get them.
 Looks like I've killed two birds with one stone!